eWert-Online/OSnap/README.md

 In decending order of priority (top ones are more important):

-- [ ] **Official Docker base image**:
-      Snapshot tests are by nature pretty susceptible to the smallest changes in rendering.
-A huge problem is, that Browsers render (mainly fonts and images) different on different devices and operating systems.
-For the human eye, this is mostly not noticeable, but for an diffing algorithm, these changes are noticeable and will fail the test.
-So it is important to always run the tests in the same environment.
-- [ ] **Ignore Regions**:
-      Ignore regions of the snapshot, you know will always be different.
 - [ ] **Listen for network requests**:
       Wait for specific network requests to finish, before taking the screenshot.
 For example: Wait for a failed login attempt to come back, to screenshot the error state
 - [ ] **Wait for dom events**: